 Many of the sections of this road are long and straight, which allowed us to loosen the grip on the steering wheel and soak up some of the scenery.
 You really feel like you’re on top of the world.

-Our next stop really felt this way as we walked to Scotland’s most northern point on the mainland – Dunnet Head.
+Our next stop really felt this way as we walked to Scotland’s most northern point on the mainland, Dunnet Head.

-The road climbs up hill and the land becomes more and more exposed until you reach the lighthouse, built be the Stevenson family in the 1830’s.
-I’m highly recommending this part of the route, just to see the sheer 300ft cliffs that drop into the Pentland Firth.
+The road climbs up hill and the land becomes more and more exposed until you reach the lighthouse, built by the Stevenson family in the 1830’s.
+I’m highly recommending this part of the route, if only to see the sheer 300ft cliffs that drop into the Pentland Firth.
 With a large seabird population and the disused world war buildings that protected Scapa Flow it’s a fascinating stop.
 You can see right across to the island of Stromma, Hoy and Orkney mainland and if it’s a clear day you can also spot Cape Wrath and Duncansby Head.
 You’ll likely also see a lot of cyclists and hikers who have completed the whole south to north route.
 You might spot them later too…

 You can visit the lovely little town of Thurso, although we only had a quick stop off for sausage roll!
 Scotland’s most northern town is full of quirky independant shops, flower baskets and pretty buildings.
 I’ll need to make a return visit.

 Castle Mey was the next stop off and I strolled around the enchanting fruit and veg garden.
 This supplied what was the holiday home of the Queen Mother, who saved it from ruin after she spotted it and fell for its charm while in mourning for her husband.
 Having renovated the beautiful castle back to it’s former glory it’s held Visit Scotland’s top accolade of 5 stars ever since.
 There is an excellent cafe, gift shop and tours of the castle available too.